1214 Middle Street

 Reservations are required for all organized groups that visit Fort Moultrie, regardless of size.

 From Mount Pleasant & US 17

 - From US 17 follow the signs for SC 703 and Sullivan's Island.

 - Take SC 703 to Sullivan's Island.

 - Cross the Intracoastal Waterway at the Ben Sawyer Bridge.

 - Continue straight on Ben Sawyer Boulevard to Middle Street.

 - Turn right at the stop sign onto Middle Street.

 - The Fort Moultrie Visitor Center and parking is 1.5 miles away on Middle Street.

-Park Headquarters is open Monday-Friday from 7:30 a.m. to 4:30 p.m. except for federal holidays.
+Park Headquarters is situated by the visitor center and is open Monday-Friday from 7:30 a.m. to 4:00 p.m. except for federal holidays.